kusamanetwork/userguide/docs/try/staking.md

 Both validators and nominators will earn rewards— and may be penalized—proportional to the amount that they stake, with validators having the ability to set some payment preferences.

+For detailed instructions on how to nominate a validator, often referred to as staking, please see the [Nominating page](https://guide.kusama.network/en/latest/try/nominating/) of this guide.

 ## Validating

 Running a validator is a process which requires dedicated hardware and some technical prowess.
 Nominating (basically, voting with your stake on which validators will be part of the active validator set) is much less technically demanding.